vladmihalcea/high-performance-java-persistence/README.md

 # High-Performance Java Persistence

-The [High-Performance Java Persistence](https://leanpub.com/high-performance-java-persistence?utm_source=GitHub&utm_medium=banner&utm_campaign=hpjp) book code examples.
+The [High-Performance Java Persistence](https://vladmihalcea.com/books/high-performance-java-persistence?utm_source=GitHub&utm_medium=banner&utm_campaign=hpjp) book code examples.

 <a href="https://leanpub.com/high-performance-java-persistence?utm_source=GitHub&utm_medium=banner&utm_campaign=hpjp">
 <img src="https://vladmihalcea.files.wordpress.com/2015/11/hpjp_small.jpg" alt="High-Performance Java Persistence">
 </a>

+I even write [an article](https://vladmihalcea.com/high-performance-java-persistence-github-repository/) about this repository since it's one of the best way to test JDBC, JPA< Hibernate or even jOOQ code.

+## Video presentation

+Or, if you prefer videos, you can watch [this presentation on YouTube](https://www.youtube.com/watch?v=U8MoOe8uMYA).

+## Java

 All examples require at least Java 1.8.

-**Javac compiler is required in order to run in in any IDE environment.
+**Javac compiler is required in order to run in in any IDE environment**.

-Especially if you're using Eclipse, you must use the Oracle JDK compiler and not the Eclipse-based one which suffers from [this issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=434642).**
+Especially if you're using Eclipse, you must use the Oracle JDK compiler and not the Eclipse-based one which suffers from [this issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=434642).

+## IntelliJ IDEA

 On InteliJ IDEA, the project runs just fine without any further requirements.

+## Eclipse

 However, on Eclipse it has been reported that you need to consider the following configurations (many thanks to [Urs Joss](https://github.com/ursjoss) for the hints):